Ultimate Guide to Making Geranium Oil

 Note: If you're like me and you want all the oil you can possibly get, after squeezing the life out of the plant material, you may notice swirls of a dark color in the oil.
 This has been common for me and I think it's just part of the plant material.
 What I do when I'm ready to put the final product in my container is to put the funnel on the jar and put a double layer of paper towel in the funnel.
 Then pour the oil in and the paper towel will catch the debris and you're left with a clear oil.

-Step 8 - Using Your Geranium Infused Oil
+Step 8 - How to Use Geranium Oil

 Now you can pour your oil into a clean jar and use it as you will.
 Yeah!
 Make sure to use an airtight lid, keep it stored in a cool place, dark place and label the jar with what's in it and the date.